-Tackle 1975: Plastic helmets were now required to have full face masks.
+1975 Plastic helmets were now required to have full face masks.

-1982: Hip pads were required and needed to be covered by the outer uniform.
-1983: All mandatory player equipment was required to be designed and made by a professional football equipment manufacturer.
-Equipment was prohibited from being altered from its original state unless directed to be changed by the team physician.
-Today: The NFL has dedicated more than \$100 million towards researching new types of equipment to prevent injuries and concussion-related accidents.
-FOOTBALL LINGO Throughout Good News!, you will hear many football terms.
-This list of terms may help you understand the "football lingo" used by the characters.
-Audible: when the quarterback calls a new play and formation to adjust to the opposite team's formation Benchwarmer: a substitute athlete who usually plays when a replacement is needed.
-For example, Bobby fits the definition of a benchwarmer because he is only asked to play after Beef is injured.
-Blitz: a sudden charge from the defensive team to the quarterback after the ball has been snapped End Zone: the area at each end of a football field where the ball must pass for a team to score Execution: when football players take a proposed play and make it happen on the field Gridiron: an informal name for American football Huddle: when members of a football team gather together to plan/discuss the next part of the game Hustle: to move quickly, hurriedly, and energetically Interception: when a defensive player catches a ball intended to be caught by an offensive player.
-An interception results in a change of possession of the ball from the offense to the defense.
+1982 Hip pads were required and needed to be covered by the outer uniform.

+All mandatory player equipment must be designed and made by a professional football equipment manufacturer.
+Equipment cannot be altered from its original state unless directed to be changed by the team physician.
+The NFL has dedicated more than \$100 million towards researching new types of equipment to prevent injuries and concussion-related accidents.

 Interference: when a player illegally blocks the football from a member of the opposite team Single Wing Formation: a popular formation from football's first 50 years but is scarcely used today.
 Single wing formation has many variations but the most common use was when the quarterback lined up a few yards off center with running backs on either side of him to keep players from the opposite team from knocking him to the ground.
 Outflank: to maneuver around the opposite team's strategies and players Quarterback: the player who is positioned directly behind the offensive line and is considered to be the leader and most crucial player on a football Safety: when the team with offensive possession of the ball has backward motion into their end zone and is brought down.
 The defensive team is awarded two points and possession of the ball after a free kick by the offensive team.
-Snap: when the ball is passed back or handed to the quarterback, the holder, or the punter at the beginning of a play Tackle: a way of stopping the player carrying the ball from getting closer to the end zone, usually by knocking the player to the ground Touchdown: while the ball is in possession, a team scores when they advance the football into the opponent's end zone
+Snap: when the ball is passed back or handed to the quarterback, the holder, or the punter at the beginning of a play Tackle: a way of stopping the player carrying the ball from getting closer to the end zone, usually by knocking the player to the ground Touchdown: while the ball is in possession, a team scores when they advance the football into the opponent's end zone WHAT IS THAT???